-The facts will be published in General Abstracts only, and strict care will be taken that the Returns are not used for the gratification of curiosity, or for any other object than that of rendering the Census as complete as possible.
-If any person employed in taking the Census communicates without lawful authority any information acquired in the course of his employment, he is liable to punishment under the Official
+The facts will be published in General Abstracts only, and strict care will be taken that the returns are not used for the gratification of ouriosity, or for any other object than that of rendering the Census as communicates without lawful authority any information acquired in the course of his employment, he is liable to punishment under the Official Secrets Act, 1259.

-Secrets Act, 1889.

-Attention is directed to the Extracts from the Census Act printed on this Form; and also to the Directions at head of
+Attention is directed to the Extracts from the Census Act printed on this Form; and also to the Directions at he id of each column.